It was sometime in the evening of August 16, 2018 that Selma Blair's life changed for good.

 "It is interesting to put it out there, to be here to say, 'This is what my particular case looks like right now,'" she told Roberts.
-Adding that, despite dealing with the flare-up, she was doing "very well," Blair said she was happy to be able to show the world "what being in the middle of an aggressive form of multiple sclerosis is like."
+Adding that, despite dealing with the flare-up, she was doing "very well" and happy to be able to show the world "what being in the middle of an aggressive form of multiple sclerosis is like."

 As she told Vanity Fair, "there's a humility and a joy I have now, albeit a fatigued joy."

 That didn't happen overnight, though.
 As she explained, there was the moment in which the single mom had to let her 11-year-old son Arthur in on his mom's new reality.
 "I always want him to feel safe, never responsible for me.
 But he had already seen that I was falling and doing things," she told Roberts.
 "So I did have to tell him after the MRI.
 I said, 'I have something called multiple sclerosis.'
 And he almost cried and said, 'Will it kill you?'"